 Making plans about your future care

 This information is for people with pancreatic cancer that can’t be cured.
 It explains how to plan for your care in the future.
 This is called advance care planning.
-The information on this page explains the kind of things you can plan.

 It can be useful to think early on about how you want to be cared for in the last weeks and days of your life.
 As you become less well, you may be less able to make decisions about your care or tell your doctors or nurses what you want.